We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 It does seem slightly misleading that you can be “pre-qualified” for a credit.
 You still have to submit a formal application to be officially approved.
 Applying for a pre-qualified card can be helpful though.
 You’ll know the odds of approval are near 100% and you won’t “waste” a credit card application.

-Applying for a pre-qualified offer for a travel rewards credit card might be the first instant credit decision you’ve ever received.
+Applying for a pre-qualified offer for a rewards credit card might be the first instant credit decision you’ve ever received.

 Being Added As an Authorized User Might Help Your Score